mjdamgaard/UP-Web-Project/README (longer version).md

 ## The "killer application" of openSDB

+### A system of continuous ratings for arbitrary predicates

 The first application of a semantic system such as openSDB that comes to mind, at least if one is already familiar with the vision of the Semantic Web, is that of semantic searches.
 And though this application might potentially become